-The Todd Foundation will be changing to a more pro-active, collaborative funding approach in 2018.
+The Todd Foundation is changing to a more pro-active, collaborative funding approach in 2018.
 Our goal is to support long-term social impact more effectively.
-As part of this change, 2017 is the last year we’ll be running open application rounds.
+As part of this change we are no longer running open application rounds.

 Last year, we undertook a strategic review of our funding processes.
 Over the past decade the number of applications we receive has increased ten-fold – but the chances of an application being successful have dropped from over 50% to under 15%.
 We’re very mindful of the work that goes into every unsuccessful application, so we decided it was time to look at what we could do differently.

 We wanted our funding processes to support real change in communities, reduce compliance costs for organisations, and promote collaboration rather than competition.
 So we talked to local funders and funding experts, looked at overseas models and worked with our community partners to develop something new.
 Our new approach will provide funding for:

 - Change Initiatives in key focus areas, where we can support collaborative, strategic initiatives creating sustainable, long-term change (this will be the majority of our funding).

 - Collaboration with other funders to providing co-ordinated funding and share learnings.

 - Capability funding for key organisations which support and strengthen the whole community sector.

 Our last funding round for the General Fund closed on 15 August, 2017.
 Our scholarship and awards funding will remain in place for next year, when it will be reviewed.
 Our Partnership Funding and Special Focus fund have also closed – but we will, of course, be meeting the funding commitments we’ve made under our current systems.